 What’s The Difference Between Bipolar Disorder & Depression?

-The difference between bipolar disorder, also commonly known as manic depressive disorder and depression is that a person suffering from major depression has experienced a period of at least two full, consecutive weeks of several of the following:
+A person suffering from major depression has experienced a period of at least two full, consecutive weeks of several of the following:

 - Depressed mood or anger